elastos/Elastos.DID.Method/Resolver/Elastos-DID-Resolver-Specification_en.md

 ### Query Result Object

-When the DID Query executes successfully , the response must contain the result member, whose value is an array of DIDs that meet the query conditions.
+When the DID Query executes successfully, the response must contain a result member whose value is an object containing the following members:

+#### count

+The total unmber of document  that meet the query conditions.

+#### skip

+The number of documents to skip in the results set.

+#### limit

+The number of documents returned in the result set.

+#### document

+An array object, and the elements are the DID document that meet the query conditions.
 If there are no matching DIDs, an empty array is returned.

 ### Examples

-#### Querying DIDs containing specific service
+#### Querying DIDs containing specific service, return the 3rd page, 10 documents per page

 ##### Request